sorokadima/LLM-engineer-handbook-uaUK/README.md

 ---

-If you have any question about this opinionated list, do not hesitate to contact me https://www.linkedin.com/in/li-yin-ai/.
+If you have any question about this opinionated list, do not hesitate to contact [Li Yin](https://www.linkedin.com/in/li-yin-ai)